jcpalmer108/pcoc_website/README.md

 ## Deployment

-To run the application, run the following code:
+To run the application, run the following code in the root directory:
 ```
 node app.js
 ```